 On-Site Friend and Family Visitation

-Friends and family may visit inmates on site Monday through Friday between 8:30am and 11 AM and Between 1:00pm and 4:00pm.
+Friends and family may visit inmates on site Monday through Friday between 8:30am and 11am and between 1:00pm and 4:00pm.
 Visits must be scheduled at least 24 hours in advance by visiting HomeWAV.com.
 There is no cost to on-site visits.
-Visits are 30 minutes long.
-Inmates are limited to 2 on-site visits per week.
+Visits are 30 minutes long and will be facilitated by using an on-site video visitation booth.
+Inmates are limited to 1 on-site visits per week.